mist64/cbmbus_doc/3 Commodore DOS.md

 * **File Access API**: This allows high-level access to files.
 No knowledge of the underlying data structures is needed.
 All devices support it.

 * **Block Access API**: This allows reading and writing individual logical blocks (256 bytes) of a medium.
 This can (optionally) be done ignorant of but still compatible with the filesystem's metadata, i.e. to allow custom blocks to coexist with a healthy filesystem on a single medium.
 This API is optional.
-RAM-disks and network-backed devices don't support it.
+RAM-disks (Like RAMDOS) and network-backed devices don't usually support it.

 * **Code Execution API**: This allows reading and writing memory in the unit's interface controller, as well as executing code in its context.
 It is highly device-specific, but allows for implementing optimized or specialized code for existing functionality, or a device-side implementation of custom disk formats.

 * **Burst API**: XXX

-* **Settings API**: XXX
+* **Settings API**: Later devices support a canonical set of global settings commands.

-* **Clock API**: XXX

-* **Misc**: XXX
+* **Clock API**: Some devices keep track of time and can assign timestamp metadata to files.
+These devices allow reading and writing the current time using the clock API.

 ## File Access API